1 month of radical self-improvement

 Take this question seriously, it's not meant to be some new-age nonsense with the goal of profound change starting tomorrow.
-This is a powerful question that forces you to actually question what it is that drives you on this earth.
-Get your answer up on a wall somewhere and let’s start looking into how you can playfully step up and integrate small lifestyle changes that push you closer towards this answer of yours each day.
+This is a powerful question that forces you to actually question what it is that drives you here on this earth.
+Get your answer up on a wall somewhere and let’s start looking into how you can playfully step up and integrate small lifestyle changes that push you ever closer, towards this answer of yours.

 Day 26 - tell somebody your life story

 Narrating your own biography to another person should be a powerful experience whatever happens.
 (This task could result in a positive or negative experience).
 Perhaps you'll expose the inner demons and gain from the therapeutic process?
-Or maybe it will be quite tough as your listener struggles to concentrate on a story lacking excitement?
-No, maybe this is the moment where you appreciate that you have lived an amazing life and that you haven't quite put it all together before.
+Or maybe it will be quite tough, as your listener struggles to concentrate on a story lacking excitement?
+Maybe this is the exact moment, that you begin to truly appreciate that you have lived an amazing life and that you haven't quite put it all together before.

-Whatever the end result, this process should offer you a sincere lesson which you should take away and ponder.
+Whatever the end result, this process should offer you a sincere lesson, worthy of your undivided attention.

 Day 28 - WHAT DID YOU LEARN?